-The financial statements of the Organization have been prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+The financial statements of the Organization have been prepared on the accrual basis of accounting.
 Net assets and changes therein are classified as follows:

 - Net assets without donor restrictions are available for the various programs and the administration of the Organization.
 Net assets without donor restrictions include net assets invested in property, equipment and leasehold improvements.
 Board designated funds, when established by the Board of Directors, represent funds without donor restrictions which are to be used for future needs of the Organization.
-Net investment in property, equipment and leasehold improvements represents the carrying value of the property, equipment and leasehold improvements used in the operations of the Organization. - Net assets with donor restrictions consist of net assets subject to stipulations by donors and grantors, including the portion of donor-restricted endowment funds that are available for appropriation for expenditure by the Organization's Board of Directors.
+Net investment in property, equipment and leasehold improvements represents the carrying value of the property, equipment and leasehold improvements used in the operations of the Organization, net of amounts borrowed, if any. - Net assets with donor restrictions consist of net assets subject to stipulations by donors and grantors, including the portion of donor-restricted endowment funds that are available for appropriation for expenditure by the Organization's Board of Directors.
 Amounts restricted by the donor, grantor or other outside party for a particular purpose or time period are reported as support and revenue when received and as net assets with donor restrictions.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restriction.
 Net assets with donor restrictions also include those assets which are subject to non-expiring donor restrictions, such as endowments.